-When these three themes can be achieved in a production system, it becomes clear that pasture-based systems are good for farmers, good for their neighbors, and good for our non-farming population.
+Pasture-based production systems that achieve these three themes are good for farmers, good for their neighbors, and good for our non-farming population.

 There is no question that profit is a motivating factor for all of us.
 We all need to generate enough revenue to pay our production costs including labor, capitol (equipment), fertilizer, feed, animal health costs, and then have a little left over to reward us for the mental energy we put into managing our system.

 Haying is one of the most expensive activities we undertake on livestock farms, and when you figure the real cost of hay and then include storage cost and waste, and feeding cost and waste, the cost of the hay a cow, goat or horse swallows is extremely high.
 The work we have done with extending the grazing season for beef cattle for the last 3 years has shown that savings per cow is over $1 per day for each day that you extend the grazing season.
 Furthermore, the improved manure distribution you achieve reduces your fertilizer needs, and improves yields in the following grazing season.